engineer-boys/espert-core/src/Core/Renderer/SceneSystem/README.md

 ```
 It doesn't really matter because 'act' accepts both conventions.

-Action can also have an ActionType which is either RELATIVE or ABSOLUTE.
+Action can also have an ActionType which is either ESP_RELATIVE or ESP_ABSOLUTE.
 The first one suggests that Action is dependant
 from parent and second one that it isn't, however user has complete freedom in creating Actions, and it is up to him to
 decide what each Action will be responsible for.